collapsed-stacks/startups/questions/8276/how-can-anyone-accept-credit-cards-when-selling-big-ticket-items.md

 - posted by: [user20717284](https://stackexchange.com/users/7592436/user20717284) on 2016-01-07
 - score: 3

-<p>With items over $500, especially if they are a new customer, I typically will call and confirm the order by saying the following:</p>
+With items over $500, especially if they are a new customer, I typically will call and confirm the order by saying the following:

-<p>Hello Bob, this is so-and-so from company.
+Hello Bob, this is so-and-so from company.
 We see a large order has been placed and wanted to confirm the order.
 May you verify your full name, billing and shipping address if different, and last four digits of credit card number? - Great, we will have this shipped out shortly to you once our credit department processes your order.
-Thank you.</p>
+Thank you.

-<p>If you don't get an answer, leave a voicemail asking to call back to confirm.</p>
+If you don't get an answer, leave a voicemail asking to call back to confirm.

-<p>Doing this will prevent a lot of theft.
-I've had people hang up before or say don't worry about it - I ordered by mistake.</p>
+Doing this will prevent a lot of theft.
+I've had people hang up before or say don't worry about it - I ordered by mistake.

 ## Answer 8277